US COVID-19 death toll exceeds Americans killed in Vietnam War as cases top 1 million

 READ: US COVID-19 deaths projected at more than 74,000 by August

-Globally, coronavirus cases top 3 million since the outbreak began in China late last year.
+Globally, coronavirus cases have exceeded 3 million since the outbreak began in China late last year.
 The United States, with the world's third-largest population, has five times as many cases as the next hardest-hit countries of Italy, Spain and France.

+Of the 20 most severely affected countries, the United States ranks fifth based on cases per capita, according to a Reuters tally.

 Flu deaths range from a low of 12,000 in the 2011-2012 season to a high of 61,000 during 2017-2018.